Dendroceros

 Dendroceros is a genus of hornworts in the family Dendrocerotaceae.
 The genus contains about 51 species native to tropical and sub-tropical regions of the world.

 Description

 The epiphytic and epiphyllous Dendroceros is the only desiccation-tolerant hornwort genus.
 The gametophyte is yellowish-green and usually less than one-half cm wide.
 The thallus branches in a bifurcating pattern.
 In the subgenus Apoceros, there are cavities in the central strand of the thallus.
 The edges of the thallus are only a single layer of cells thick and have an undulating margin.
 It is common to find symbiotic colonies of blue-green bacteria (usually Nostoc) growing among the cells.
 Under a microscope, the epidermal cells have trigones.

 The sporophyte is erect when mature, growing up to 5 cm tall.
-Like other hornworts, its surface has stomata.
+Unlike many hornworts, the surface of the Dendroceros sporophyte lacks stomata, as do the sporophytes of the related genera Megaceros and Nothoceros.
 The interior of the sporophyte differentiates into a central column and a surrounding mass of spores and elater cells, with a distinct spiral.
 The spores are green and multicellular with an ornamented surface.